mattjohnsonpint/SqlServerTimeZoneSupport/README.md

 Converts a `datetime` or `datetime2` value from a specific time zone to UTC.
 The output is a `datetimeoffset` value that has the correct UTC time and an offset of `+00:00`.

 Be aware that local-to-utc conversion is potentially a lossy operation.
-For more details, consult [the dst tag wiki on StackOverflow][8], or my Pluralsight course, [Date and Time Fundamentals][9].
+For more details, consult [the dst tag wiki on StackOverflow][8].

 ```sql
 -- SYNTAX